NeuromatchAcademy/course-content/_sources/projects/fMRI/README.md

 Click on each image below to see a full browser version!

-## Mapping brain activation and representation with fMRI
+## How does the human brain make sense of multimodal movies?

 <img src="template_images/HowDoesTheHumanBrainMakeSenseOfMultimodalMovies.svg" width="100%">